KaitlinWan/Marchmallow/README.md

 ![Chart](https://github.com/KaitlinWan/Marchmallow/blob/master/compare.png)

 ### Conclusions
 After our experimentation, we concluded that the runtime for the worst case is n^2.
 From the chart of the worst case, it exhibits a very strong quadratic correlation.
-Using the chart program, we found the constant for the R^2.
-This was 0.9999 (which is basically 1).

-For our normal it looks
-r^2 nORMAL === 0.99999
-r^2 == worst
-.9999
+For best case, it appears that the relationship is not as curved as a quadratic, but more curved than a linear.
+This fits the behavior of O(nlogn).
+For a random array, it appears to also be quadratic for some reason, but we think that it is because of something in our code.

+As we saw, the array size is important in Quicksort's run-time.
+In our case, a sorted array took much more longer to sort than a "best case" array.
+However, the pivot point also makes a difference.
+If the array is nearly sorted, then choosing the first element as a pivot (which is what we did) will result in a much worse run-time than choosing a middle pivot when sorting a nearly sorted array.